 Non-opiate pain relievers, including both medications and alternative treatments, can be effective.
 Exploring more non-opiate pain relievers may help curb some of the opioid uncontrolled obsession cases and overdose deaths in the U.S., particularly as both patients and doctors learn more about these options.
-This doesn’t mean non-opiate painkillers don’t have side effects, but they tend to be more limited, and none of the above non-opiate pain relievers are considered to have an uncontrolled obsessive element.
+This doesn’t mean non-opiate painkillers don’t have side effects, but they tend to be more limited, and none of the above non-opiate pain relievers are considered to cause compulsive use.

 If you or a loved one struggles with prescription opiate pain relievers or other drugs, please contact The Recovery Village.
 We can work with you every step of the way, from learning more about psychological disease to insurance options to cover the cost of opioid addiction treatment.